-Fees incurred relating to services provided by RSM US LLP for the fiscal years ended September 30, 2021 and 2020 were as follows:
+Fees incurred relating to services provided by RSM US LLP for the fiscal years ended September 30, 2022 and 2021 were as follows:

-2021 2020
+2022 2021

-Audit Fees(1) \$ 291,250 \$ 362,000
+Audit Fees (1) \$ 436,200 \$ 291,250

-Audit Related Fees(2) \$ \$
+Audit Related Fees (2) \$ \$

-Tax Fees(3) \$ \$
+Tax Fees (3) \$ \$

-All Other Fees(4) \$ \$
+All Other Fees (4) \$ \$

-Total \$ 291,250 \$ 362,000
+Total \$ 436,200 \$ 291,250

-- (1) Audit fees include the aggregate fees billed by RSM US LLP for professional services and expenses rendered for the annual audit and guarterly reviews of the Company's consolidated financial statements for the fiscal years ended September 30, 2021 and 2020. - (2) Audit-related fees billed include fees by RSM US LLP for assurance and related services that were reasonably related to the performance of the audit or review of the Company's
+(1) Audit fees include the aggregate fees billed by RSM US LLP for professional services and expenses rendered for the annual audit and quarterly reviews of the Company's consolidated financial statements for the fiscal years ended September 30, 2022 and 2021.
+Audit fees for the fiscal year ended September 30, 2022, also include additional fees related to the audit procedures required over internal control over financial reporting due to the Company transitioning to an accelerated filer.
+(2)Audit-related fees billed include fees by RSM US LLP for assurance and related services that were reasonably related to the performance of the audit or review of the Company's consolidated financial statements.
+As indicated, no such audit-related fees were billed by RSM US LLP for the fiscal years ended September 30, 2022 and 2021.

-- consolidated financial statements.
-As indicated, no such audit-related fees were billed by RSM US LLP for the fiscal years ended September 30, 2021 and 2020. - (3) Tax fees include fees include fees billed by RSM US LLP for professional services rendered for tax compliance, advice and planning services.
-As indicated, no such tax fees were billed by RSM US LLP for the fiscal years ended September 30, 2021 and 2020. - (4) RSM US LLP did not render or bill for any services other than those listed above for the fiscal years ended September 30, 2021 and 2020.
+(3)Tax fees include fees include fees billed by RSM US LLP for professional services rendered for tax compliance, advice and planning services.
+As indicated, no such tax fees were billed by RSM US LLP for the fiscal years ended September 30, 2022 and 2021.

+(4)RSM US LLP did not render or bill for any services other than those listed above for the fiscal years ended September 30, 2022 and 2021.

 The Audit Committee Charter requires that the Audit Committee pre-approve all services performed by the Company's registered public accounting firm.
 To fulfill that requirement, the Company's independent registered public accounting firm, RSM US LLP, provides a proposal to the Audit Committee for all services it proposes to provide, and the Audit Committee then approves the proposal as appropriate.
-During fiscal years 2021 and 2020, 100% of the services provided by RSM US LLP were pre-approved by the Audit Committee.
+During fiscal years 2022 and 2021, 100% of the services provided by RSM US LLP were pre-approved by the Audit Committee.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" RATIFICATION OF THE SELECTION OF RSM US LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2022.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" RATIFICATION OF THE SELECTION OF RSM US LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2023.